privacybydesign/pbdf-website/pages/en/irma-verifier.md

 for authentication are distinguished, such as "low", "middle", "substantial", "high".
-Within the IRMA ecosystem it is not straightforward to distinguish such levels, because they depend on many factors, such as for instance, the manner of authentication that preceeds attribute issueance.
+Within the IRMA ecosystem it is not straightforward to distinguish such levels, because they depend on many factors, such as for instance the manner of authentication that preceeds attribute issuance.
 What, for instance, is the level of certainty of an email attribute that has been issued via a confirmation link sent to a user-provided email address?